Sanremo Music Festival: "Mia Martini" Critics Award

 The "Mia Martini" Critics Award, originally named the Critics Award of the Italian Song Festival and, more informally, simply the Critics Award, is a recognition given to the best song, selected by music experts (journalists and music critics) at the Sanremo Music Festival.
 The prize was created in 1982 specifically to award Mia Martini's interpretation of her song "E non finisce mica il cielo".

 Since 1996, the award has been named after Mia Martini, following her sudden death.
 A petition was launched by the founder of Mia Martini's official club, Chez Mimi, alongside Alba Calia and Dori Ghezzi and supported by numerous Italian artists, including Mina, Luciano Pavarotti, Fabrizio De André, Lucio Dalla, and Franco Battiato.
-Pippo Baudo, then-artistic director of the Sanremo Festival and the Critics Award jury, decided to name the prize after the Calabrian artist, specifically because she was the artist who, until then, had won the award the most frequently (three times), as well as having been its first winner.
+Pippo Baudo, then-artistic director of the Sanremo Festival and the Critics Award jury, decided to name the prize after Martini, specifically because she was the artist who, until then, had won the award the most frequently (three times), as well as having been its first winner.